microsoft/hlsl-specs/proposals/0026-hlsl-long-vector-type.md

 StructuredBuffers with N-element vectors are declared using the template syntax with a long vector type as the template parameter.
-N-element vectors are loaded and stored from ByteAddressBuffers using the templated load and store methods with the element index parameters.
+N-element vectors are loaded and stored from StructuredBuffers using the templated load and store methods with the element index parameters.

 ```hlsl